Mikiel Gonzi: Church-State relations

-Gonzi's tenure as Archbishop of Malta was marred due to strained relations with the Labour Party, particularly with its leader Dom Mintoff.
+Though Gonzi's tenure as Archbishop of Malta was a controversial one due to strained relations with the Labour Party, particularly with its fiery and confrontational leader Dom Mintoff, Gonzi was a popular figure with tens of thousands of loyal followers, including young people affiliated with religious groups such as Żgħażagħ Ħaddiema Nsara, MUSEUM and Azzjoni Kattolika.

 Trouble started in 1948 when Mintoff was still Deputy Leader of his Party.
 At a dinner in which Mintoff presided, guests sang The Red Flag and anti-clerical speeches were made.
+Gonzi feared that communism could spread in Malta, leading to a religious and spiritual decline among the Maltese as well as the loss of civil liberties.

 Relations started deteriorating again during the Integration campaign of the mid-1950s.
 Gonzi feared that the privileged position of the Catholic Church would be lost to the Anglican Church once Malta became part of the United Kingdom and asked for guarantees which were never forthcoming.
 The church and its supporters were categorically against the plan for integration and asked voters to vote 'no' or abstain in the referendum of 14 February 1956, floating banners such as Meta tivvota Alla jarak u jiġġudikak (When you're voting God will watch you and will judge you).

 The Church, and in particular Gonzi's, relationship with the Labour Party, worsened further in 1958 when nationwide protests and street unrest developed when it was announced that the dockyard would be gradually shutting down and the number of workers drastically reduced.
 Gonzi condemned the violent protests and accused the Labour Party of supporting them.
 The Labour Party in turn accused the church for condemning the protesting workers while never condemning the harsh repressions by the British colonial authorities.

 The antagonistic talk was further exacerbated with Labour's decision to develop relationships with Afro-Asian Peoples' Solidarity Organization (AAPSO), believed to be a socialist front organisation.
 On St. Patrick's Day, 17 March 1961, Gonzi 'interdicted' supporters of the Labour Party, specifically, the Party's Executive Committee, readers, distributors and advertisers in the Party papers and voters and candidates of the Party.
 The key issue became whether the state should be secularised in line with modern parameters, or whether the Church should retain its privileged position.

 Those 'interdicted' could not receive the sacraments and, when they died, were buried in unconsecrated ground, in a part of the cemetery popularly called by the pejorative term Il-Miżbla.
 This included Labour deputy leader and prominent novelist Ġużè Ellul Mercer.

 During 'interdiction', the political climate in Malta was very tense with the church organising rallies for preparation of the spirit in view of the forthcoming elections.
 The Labour Party rallies were also often disrupted by continuous churchbell ringing and whistling and other deliberate noise by Catholic laymen.
 Sermons during Mass were predominantly characterised by political issues and so were pastoral letters read in church.

 Interdiction would only be lifted in 1964 and peace with the Labour Party only made in 1969.